 Bloombox Club is about helping people discover the benefits of connecting with nature.
 From lowering stress-hormones to making us more compassionate, plants can boost our wellbeing in small but powerful ways.
 You’ve probably had the experience of feeling better in nature, but have you thought about why it happens?

-Psychologist Dr. Katie Cooper, who founded Bloombox Club after using plants to help clients with mental health difficulties, has begun to map out the way plants improve mood.
-Katie’s framework follows three progressive stages: Passive Exposure, Active Engagement and Internalisation.
+The founder of Bloombox Club after using plants to help clients with mental health difficulties, has begun to map out the way plants improve mood.
+The founder framework follows three progressive stages: Passive Exposure, Active Engagement and Internalisation.
 These three stages correspond with the way we integrate plants into our lives, and with our categories Breathe, Restore, Boost.